 A survey of the unique characteristics and applications of information systems and technology and its impact on individuals, organizations, and society.
 Class discussion will focus on how information technologies function and how they may be successfully utilized by business firms and other organizations.
 Particular attention is given to the impact of IT on organizational strategy.

 MBA 259: Business Government and Global Economy – 3 Credit Hours

 QUAN 270: Quantitative Analytical Methods – 3 Credit Hours

 This course examines the quantitative side of the management decision making process.
 Commonly used mathematical techniques with a view to problem formulation and the critical interpretation of quantitative analysis will be discussed.
 Methodologies covered include optimization, sensitivity analysis, simulation, forecasting, and decision analysis.
 This course makes extensive use of spreadsheets.

-BUS 298: Communication for Entrepreneurs & Business Professionals – 3 Credit Hours
+MAC 210: Visual Communication – 3 Credit Hours

 This six-week class will provide students with an understanding of the principles of design as they apply to both print and digital delivery.
 Through individual work, discussion groups and one collaborative project, students will evaluate how a company or organization (ideally their own) applies the principles of design to existing materials to accomplish communication.
 The technological tools used to create such materials will be explored and, finally, students will propose and create a project to fill a communication need.

 MAC 221: Digital Storytelling – 3 Credit Hours

 This class will introduce students to the concepts of storytelling and digital storytelling.
 Students will both evaluate and create projects using digital storytelling tools.

 MAC 222: Emerging Media – 3 Credit Hours